UW Neighborhood Northgate Clinic Faculty

 I enjoy family medicine because I am able to work with families throughout all stages of life.
 I value creating a environment where my patients are at the center of our relationship and where I am an advisor and advocate for their health.

-Dr. Drezner is an Assistant Professor and residency faculty member in the Department of Family Medicine and the Hall Health Sports Medicine Fellowship.
+Dr. Drezner is a Professor and faculty member in the Department of Family Medicine and the Sports Medicine Fellowship.
 He is responsible for the orthopedic and sports medicine curriculum within the Family Medicine Residency at the University of Washington.
 His primary research interests include the use of automated external defibrillators to prevent sudden cardiac death in the athletic setting, as well as the investigation of acute running and hamstring muscle injuries.
-Outside of work Dr. Drezner enjoys basketball, soccer, hiking, and spending time with his daughters Sophia and Jessica, and wife, Dr. Heidi Gray, who is an Assistant Professor in the Division of Gynecologic Oncology at the University of Washington.
+Outside of work Dr. Drezner enjoys basketball, soccer, hiking, and spending time with his daughters Sophia and Jessica, and wife, Dr. Heidi Gray, who is an Associate Professor in the Division of Gynecologic Oncology at the University of Washington and Seattle Cancer Care Alliance.

 Interests: Prevention of sudden cardiac death in athletes; emergency planning for sudden cardiac arrest and use of AEDs in athletic medicine; pre-participation cardiovascular screening in athletes; ECG screening in athletes; musculoskeletal ultrasound; sports medicine.